Simulating realistic self-interacting dark matter models including small and large-angle scattering: Multiple scattering and time step

-The sampling of the scattering angle in the rSIDM scheme is based on the assumption that the physical particles represented by the numerical particles do not scatter more than once per pairwise interaction per time-step.
+The sampling of the scattering angle in the rSIDM scheme is based on the assumption that the physical particles represented by the numerical particles do not scatter more than once per pairwise interaction per time step.
 This assumption is implicitly made when sampling the scattering angle for the two numerical particles from the differential cross section instead of a distribution that takes multiple scatterings into account such as Eq.~\eqref{eq: Goudsmit-Saunderson} for the no-recoil case.
 In the following, we test which role this assumption plays in the case of our fixed-angle deflection test, see Sect.~\ref{subsec: fixed-angle scattering implementation}.

-When considering the pairwise interaction of numerical particles, the size of the time-step affects how many of the represented physical particles would scatter.
+When considering the pairwise interaction of numerical particles, the size of the time step affects how many of the represented physical particles would scatter.
 It also alters how many physical particles scatter multiple times relative to only once or not at all.
-We note that this refers to (1) scatterings of physical particles with in a single time-step and (2) scatterings of physical particles belonging to the same pair of numerical particles.
+We note that this refers to (1) scatterings of physical particles with in a single time step and (2) scatterings of physical particles belonging to the same pair of numerical particles.

-To estimate the probabilities for no and one scatter, we assume that the scattering probability is constant over time
+To estimate the probabilities for no and one scatter, we assume that the scattering probability is constant over time: